daniel-furman/daniel-furman.github.io/content/posts/AI-integration-lessons-summer-22.md

 <br><br>
 Basically, everyone outside of MAMAA/FAANG should strive to be a Smart Integrator.
 <br><br>
 What differentiates MAMAA/FAANG from the Smart Integrators?
 The Googles of the world – along with Academia (think UC Berkeley or MIT) – represent the primary researchers.
 They are responsible for developing the innovative tools that power today’s AI technologies.
 Fortuitously, many of these tools are open-sourced (such as Apache Spark, Airflow, PyTorch) or productized as services (such as AWS, Databricks, Snowflake), ripe for integration in your organization.
-And, over the last five to ten years, such tools have become far more performant, scalable, diversified, and economical to apply in commercial use-cases.
+And, over the last five to ten years, such tools have become far more performant, scalable, diversified, and economical to apply.
 <br><br>
-In a tooling-enabled world, integrating AI well in commercial settings largely comes down to the communication and execution of the right strategy, one with sound “Smart Integration” fundamentals.
+In a tooling-enabled world, integrating AI well in commercial use-cases largely comes down to the communication and execution of the "Smart Integration" strategy, one with sound fundamentals and with buy-in across the board.
 Here are a few lessons I’ve learned applying these ideas in an attempt to develop AI/ML solutions that people love.
 <br><br>

 ## Lesson 1: Prioritize use-cases [that can easily] deliver value to the most people